Kidder History, Family Crest & Coats of Arms

-Another 65 words (5 lines of text) are included under the topic Early Kidder Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Kidder Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Kidder were among those contributors:

 Kidder Settlers in United States in the 17th Century

 - John Kidder, who settled in Boston in 1633

 - James Kidder, who settled in Cambridge in 1633